MetaEnigma97/MetaEnigma97.github.io/_pages/about.md

 <div style="height: 300px; overflow: auto;">
   <ul>
-    <li>[10/2024] New paper "Dielectric Tensor Prediction for Inorganic Materials Using Latent Information from Preferred Potential" is accepted by npj Computational Materials! </li>
+    <li>[11/2024] New paper "Dielectric Tensor Prediction for Inorganic Materials Using Latent Information from Preferred Potential" is published on npj Computational Materials! </li>
     <li>[09/2024] Obtained my PhD degree from The University of Tokyo!!</li>
     <li>[08/2024] Start a short visiting to NTU!</li>
     <li>[12/2023] Start to work as a part-time employee in PreFerred Networks!!</li>